 One fundamental truth of therapy is that we’re all different.
 A strategy that is highly effective for one person may be ineffective for someone else.
 That’s why our clinical team works closely with each client to develop a customized program that includes individual and group therapy as well as a host of innovative strategies.
-Our program is trauma-focused with certified clinical trauma professionals on staff to address unresolved trauma that often fuels substance abuse.
+Our program is trauma-focused with certified clinical trauma professionals on staff to address unresolved trauma that often fuels substance abuse and mental health issues.

 The Daring Way™ shame resilience curriculum — This groundbreaking therapy created by Dr. Brené Brown, a noted therapist and best-selling author, teaches a deeper understanding of shame, how shame can influence emotional well-being and how to develop resilience.
 The curriculum focuses on shame-driven emotions, thoughts and behaviors that hold us back, and encourages the development of insight into personal vulnerability, courage and worthiness.
 Speak Confidentially with a Journey Advisor at 844-878-1979.